e-gov/DHX-adapter/docs/GUIDE.md

 ```

 Above, the `@Service` tag specifies that DHX adapter uses now `dhxImplementationSpecificService` custom implementation.
-Therefore the document receiving and sending internal functionality now uses `CustomDhxImplementationSpecificService` as callback interface.
+Therefore the document receiving and sending internal functionality uses `CustomDhxImplementationSpecificService` as callback interface now.

 ##Address book creation and renewal interface

 In DHX addressing, the developer needs to bear in mind that, it is not sufficint to use only the registration code of an organization.
 For unique addressing, the combination `registrationCode + subsystem` should be used.
-For excample, if document addressee is `Lääne Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.laane` is sufficient.
+For example, if document addressee is `Lääne Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.laane` is sufficient.
 If document addressee is `Lõuna Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.louna` is sufficient.

 Service [AddressService](https://e-gov.github.io/DHX-adapter/dhx-adapter-ws/doc/ee/ria/dhx/ws/service/AddressService.html) is intended for creating and renewing the address book.